MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/analysis-sandbox.md

 ---
 # required metadata

-title: Dynamics AX 2012 upgrade - Deploy a sandbox environment for analysis
+title: Upgrade from AX 2012 - Deploy a sandbox environment for analysis
 description: This topic explains why and how you should deploy a demo environment during the Analyze phase of your project for upgrading from Microsoft Dynamics AX 2012 to Dynamics 365 for Finance and Operations.
 author: tariqbell
 manager: AnnBe